smolbirb/bylaws/draft.md

 2. Collective Membership is voluntary, and is based on approval by the existing Collective.
 Prospective members must agree to work within the existing by-laws of the Collective.
-3. All Red Emma’s Collective documents, meetings, and meeting notes, and other operating agreements are open to scrutiny by any Collective member.
+3. All Project Ambri documents, meetings, and meeting notes, and other operating agreements are open to scrutiny by any Collective member.
 5. The prospective member must fulfill the following requirements